johnsonandjohnson/nlprov/README.md

 ## GitHub Action CI Configuration
-- Every commit to this repository will trigger a build in GitHub Actions following the .github/workflows/pythonapp.yml located in the source this project.
+- Every commit to this repository will trigger a build in GitHub Actions following the .github/workflows/pythonapp.yml located in the root of this project.
   - GitHub Actions is used to build and lint the NLProv package, run the tests, and perform pip packaging.
   - If the environment name or version changes, the pythonapp.yml file will need to be updated to follow the new pattern.